|

 clear on nights of good "seeing", when the stars don't twinkle.
 Every 15 years the planet's tilt changes our view of

 the rings from face-on to edge-on.
 The rings will seem to disappear next in 2009.
+North is up in the view above.

 |